pkoretic/csDefault/README.md

 All jqtransform elements are changed and behave like a normal html elements, no need anymore for special css or html hacks!

 <em>
-      for now, select, input[type=checkbox], input[type=radio] all go through jqtransform, which has been fixed so that all elements work as they were native
+      for now, select, input[type=checkbox], input[type=radio] all go through jqtransform, and they have been fixed so that all elements work as they were native
 </em>

 All suggestions are welcome.